mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 These one-on-one dueling rules introduce something called the upper hand.
 Only the duelist with the upper hand can actually use a skill with the attack action to inflict harm.
 The other duelist can take any otheraction, but cannot attack—until they get the upper hand, of course.

 How does one get the upper hand?
 By succeeding with style with a skill other than one that deals harm in physical conflicts ([[Fight]] or [[Shoot]], or whatever the equivalent is in your game).
 As soon as one combatant succeeds with style with one of these other skills, they get the upper hand.
-This replaces the action's usual reward for succeeding with style, such as getting a boost or an extra free invocation.
+This replaces the action's usual reward for succeeding with style, such as getting a boost or an extra [[free invocation]].
 You get either the upper hand or the usual reward, but not both.

 Use a token of some kind to represent the upper hand.
 Whatever it is, it should be something that can easily be handed back and forth, like a coin, a little plastic cocktail sword, an index card with a hand drawn on it, a fencing glove—whatever works for your group.